erogaki-dev/erogaki/redis_flows.md

 SET errors:uuid "no regions to decensor found"
 ```

-## image receive and processing - hent-ai
+## hent-ai-erogaki-wrapper: image receive and processing

 ### loop for new image uuid